aqui

 A bit of Linux CLI knowledge and some basic network and PKI knowledge would be helpful to get familiar with the following configuration steps

-A Linux machine with SSH access (e.g. PuTTY) is the starting point.
+A basic Linux machine with SSH access (e.g. PuTTY) is the starting point.

 back-to-topVPN server configuration